Retainers Vs. Aligners – What’s The Difference And Can An Aligner Be Used As A Retainer?

 What do I do if my teeth have shifted following braces or aligner treatment?

 Even if your teeth have shifted a bit, the good news is that you don’t need to fret.
-It is easy to correct minor tooth regression with clear aligner therapy.
-To determine if you are a candidate for this minor corrective treatment with a clear removable aligner, such as the Spark Clear Aligner, consult your orthodontist.
+It is easy to correct minor tooth regression with clear aligner therapy and new retainers.
+Now that you know the differences between the two and their purposes, you can be more confident in maintaining your smile.
+Consult your orthodontist to determine if you are a candidate for this minor corrective treatment with a removable, clear aligner such as Spark Clear Aligners.

 If you have lost an existing retainer or are seeking a more contemporary, clear dental retainer, you also should make an appointment with your orthodontist.

-To learn more about aligner therapy for teeth that have shifted following orthodontic treatment, speak with a trained Spark orthodontist.
+To learn more about aligners vs retainers or therapy for teeth that have shifted following orthodontic treatment, speak with a trained Spark orthodontist.
 You can find one here.